 On or before September 15, the respective board of trustees for each community college district is required under Section 58305 of the California Code of Regulations, Title 5, to adopt a balanced budget.
 Each September, every State agency, including the Chancellor's Office of the California Community Colleges (the "State Chancellor"), submits to the State Department of Finance proposals for changes in the State budget.
 These proposals are submitted in the form of "Budget Change Proposals," involving analyses of needs, proposed solutions and expected outcomes.
-Thereafter, the State Department of Finance makes recommendations to the Governor of the State Legislature (the "Governor's Budget is presented by the Governor to the State Legislature (the "Governor's Budget").
-The Governor's Budget is then analyzed and discussed in committees, and hearings begin in the State Assembly and Senate.
-In May, based on the debate, analysis and changes in the economic forecasts, the Governor issues a budget revised with changes he or she can support.
+Thereafter, the State Department of Finance makes recommendations to the Governor of the State Legislature (the "Governor"s Budget").
+The Governor's Budget is presented by the Governor to the State Legislature (the "Governor's Budget").
+The Governor issues a budget revised with changes he or she can support.
 The law requires the State Legislature to submit its approved budget by June 15, and by June 30 the Governor must sign the adopted budget.
 See "CONSTITUTIONAL AND STATUTORY LIMITATIONS ON TAXES AND APPROPRIATIONS-State Budget" for further discussion on the State budget process.